Italy · December

 What makes December worth visiting

-- •Christmas decorations and markets
+- •Christmas markets

 - •New Year's Eve celebrations